Oops! Something went wrong while submitting the form.

-Digital onboarding is the online process of introducing and incorporating new users and customers to a company, organization or government institution, and for these users to gain access to certain services and products.
-This process can look different depending on the type of organization and what information they require, but in the end they all aim to collect enough information to make sure a new user is who they claim to be.
+Digital onboarding is the online process of introducing and incorporating new users and customers to a company, organisation or government institution, and for these users to gain access to certain services and products.
+This process can look different depending on the type of organisation and what information they require, but in the end they all aim to collect enough information to make sure a new user is who they claim to be.

 eKYC simplifies the onboarding process

-Digital onboarding usually requires the new customer to provide personal information such as name, day of birth, address etc., and an ID to verify these data – say a picture of a driver’s license or passport, and some type of biometric information.
+Digital onboarding usually requires the new customer to provide personal information such as name, day of birth, address etc., and an ID to verify these data – say a picture of a driver's license or passport, and some type of biometric information.
 This can for instance be a fingerprint or a face scan from a selfie or short video.
 It’s common to speak of this process in terms of Know Your Customer (KYC) and it’s mandatory by law for financial institutions to follow KYC regulations to be allowed to operate.
-This is because it’s a big part in working to prevent money laundering and other financial crimes.
+This is because it’s a big part of working to prevent money laundering and other financial crimes.

 The KYC process itself isn’t anything new but as more companies and government institutions digitize their business, they also need to digitize their KYC process.
 Earlier this would’ve required in-person meetings to sign a paper or for customers to verify themselves by their mere physical presence.
 Today it’s easy to use eKYC – digital onboarding made completely remote and paperless to save customers the time and hassle it would take to sign up to a service at a physical location.